-Food has got to be one of my all time favourite topics to cover on World of Wanderlust because, well, I really like food.
-If you’ve been following my travels for a while now you will be no stranger to the fact that I love sweet treats and because of said love for sweets, my diet consists mostly of over indulging whilst travelling and a desperate attempt to cleanse afterwards, followed by a healthy balance between the two.
-Hey, nobody’s perfect!
+Food has got to be one of my all-time favourite topics to cover on World of Wanderlust because, well, I really like food.
+If you’ve been following my travels for a while now you will be no stranger to the fact that I love sweet treats.
+So when I started to write a journal about what I ate in Paris, I realised this might make a great blog post.
+Food is, after all, a big part of travel!

 When in Paris on this trip I was on a mission of sorts, to sample as many sweets as possible and balance it out with a few savoury dishes for good measure.
 I’ve been working on a new project of late which allows me to regard sweets-testing as “research marketing”, so I’m gonna claim that as my reason for all of the over-indulgence… not that you ever need a reason!

 Angelina Hot Chocolate & Mont Blanc